“Cue-less Robots, Clue-less Automation”

 On closer observation, it is easy to recognize the gap.
 While robots as mechanical manipulators are great at reproducing any required motion profile faithfully, they still lack the ability to adapt dynamically to changing conditions.
 This means, one can deploy robots today only when initial location and orientation, final location and orientation, and the path between the two locations is always known and predictable.

 The large plethora of tasks required to be performed in industry by nature involves objects whose location or orientation in space may not be inherently predictable.
-Without cognition, even a few millimeters or degrees of variation in the location or orientation of the objects renders a robot incapacitated for reliable .
+Without cognition, even a few millimeters or degrees of variation in the location or orientation of the objects renders a robot incapacitated for reliable performance.
 This adds tremendous pressure on automation system designers to build customized structuring mechanisms in their automation processes with sub-millimeter tolerances just so that today’s robots may “blindly” pick and handle objects.

 The challenge turns from difficult to impossible when handling complex geometry objects, which might not have stable bases to easily structure using vibratory feeding mechanisms, or those that might even get entangled in a bin condition.
 A connecting rod is one such component that is extremely difficult to organize from a bin and in most automated manufacturing lines, this initial structuring is still done manually.
 The seemingly simple task for a human involves a level of sophisticated cognition yet achieved in automation.